junegunn/vim-easy-align/README.md

 Notice that `idt` is fuzzy-matched to `indentation`.

-### Left/right/center mode transition in interactive mode
+### Left/right/center mode switch in interactive mode

 In interactive mode, you can choose the alignment mode you want by pressing enter keys.
-When started with the non-bang command (`:EasyAlign`), it will start in left-align mode, and as you press enter keys, it will change to right-align mode, then to center-align mode, and then to left mode again.
-(`['l', 'r', 'c']`)
-With the bang-command (`:EasyAlign!`), it will start in right-align mode, then goes to left and center mode. (`['r', 'l', 'c']`)
+The non-bang command, `:EasyAlign` starts in left-alignment mode and changes to right and center mode as you press enter keys, while the bang version first starts in right-alignment mode.

+- `:EasyAlign`
+  - Left, Right, Center
+- `:EasyAlign!`
+  - Right, Left, Center

-If you don't prefer this default mode transition, you can define your own settings as follows.
+If you do not prefer this default mode transition, you can define your own settings as follows.

 ```vim